-This unit explores the emergence of modern Asia.
-It analyses the impact of European colonisation at the end of the 19th century and traces the economic, political and cultural changes brought by modernisation.
-European ideas about Asia, capitalism and socialism, nationalism, independence and separatist movements and struggles are all explored.
-Other topics such as the development of vibrant popular cultures and products (such as Japanese anime, Chinese rock music, Indonesian dangdut dance) and the impact of globalisation including tourism are covered.
+This unit explores the emergence of contemporary and modern Asia.
+It analyses the impact of European colonisation at the end of the 19th century and traces the economic, political and cultural changes brought by modernisation, decolonisation, and struggles for independence.
+Ideas about Asia as well as key concepts such as capitalism and socialism, nationalism, independence and separatist movements are all examined.
+Other topics include popular culture, sex, gender and identity.

 |Unit name||Asia: Transformation and Change|

 |Available as student elective?||Yes|